Uj5Ghare/Go-Web-App/README.md

 ## Overview

-The Go-Web-App is a web application built with Go.
-This repository includes a GitHub Actions workflow to automate code quality checks, SonarQube analysis, application builds, Docker image vulnerability checks, and deployment to EKS Cluster.
+The Go-Web-App is a web application built with Go that is forked from [iam-veeramalla/go-web-app](https://github.com/iam-veeramalla/go-web-app) repo and further added DevOps/DevSecOps best practices by [Uj5Ghare/Go-Web-App](https://github.com/Uj5Ghare/Go-Web-App) <br>
+This repository includes a GitHub Actions workflow & GitLab CI/CD pipeline to automate code quality checks, SonarQube analysis, application builds, Docker image vulnerability checks, deployment to EKS Cluster with Terraform, and monitoring with Zabbix & AWS CloudWatch.

 ## Tools Used
 - **Programming Languages:** Golang & HTML